Is your house pet-proof this holiday season? Quiz yourself and learn more!

 Forsyth offered three simple tips for pet-proofing your home this holiday season:

 - Resist the temptation to reward pets with “people food.”Sweets are dangerous for pets.
 Chocolate contains theobromine, which can cause vomiting, diarrhea, seizures and hyperactivity, along with increased thirst, urination and heart rate.
 Candies containing a sweetener called xylitol are also toxic.
-Poultry bones can splinter and cause blockages and greasy, spicy and fatty foods can cause upset stomachs.
+Cooked bones can splinter and cause blockages and greasy, spicy and fatty foods can cause upset stomachs.

 - Decorate with caution.
 Tinsel, ribbons, aluminum foil and cellophane can cause intestinal blockages if ingested.
 Glass ornaments can cause injury and electrical wires can shock animals who chew on them.
 Cover Christmas tree water with a tree skirt because it may contain fertilizers or bacteria that could make your pets sick if they drink it.